Complaining about a breach of your privacy

 What can the Privacy Commissioner do about my complaint?

-Note: Under the Privacy Act 1993 the Privacy Commissioner couldn’t fine or prosecute an organisation, or order it to pay compensation, for breaching the privacy laws.
-From 1 December 2020 the Privacy Commissioner has the power to issue compliance notices to make an organisation do or stop something.
-If they don’t comply they could get a penalty of up to $10,000.
+The Privacy Commissioner has the power to issue compliance notices to make an organisation do something or stop something.
+If they don’t comply, they could get a penalty of up to $10,000.

 What happens if my complaint can’t be resolved?

-If your complaint isn’t settled during the investigation, the Privacy Commissioner will form a provisional opinion on how the law applies to the complaint.
-This will be sent to both sides, giving both sides an opportunity to comment.
-Once the Commissioner has taken those comments into account, and if the complaint is still not settled or withdrawn, the Commissioner will come to a final opinion.
+If your complaint isn’t settled during the investigation, the Privacy Commissioner will send both sides a letter with an initial opinion of how the law should apply to the complaint.
+Both sides will get an opportunity to comment.
+Once the Privacy Commissioner has taken those comments into account, and if the complaint is still not settled or withdrawn, the Privacy Commissioner will come to a final opinion.

 The Privacy Commissioner’s opinions on privacy complaints aren’t legally binding, but they’re taken seriously.

-If the Commissioner decides that your complaint is justified, they may refer it to the Director of Human Rights Proceedings, who will decide whether to take the case to the Human Rights Review Tribunal.
+If the Privacy Commissioner decides that your complaint is justified, they may refer it to the Director of Human Rights Proceedings, who will decide whether to take the case to the Human Rights Review Tribunal.
+If the Privacy Commissioner thinks there hasn’t been an interference of your privacy, you can take the matter to the Human Rights Review Tribunal yourself.

 What can the Human Rights Review Tribunal do?

-If your complaint goes to the Human Rights Review Tribunal, it will make a decision about whether there has been a breach of the privacy laws, and can award you damages (the payment of money) and other remedies.
-(For more information about going to the Tribunal, see “Taking action: what you can do if you’re discriminated against” in the chapter “Discrimination”.)
+If your complaint goes to the Human Rights Review Tribunal, the Tribunal will make a decision about whether there has been a breach of the privacy laws, and can award you damages (money) and other remedies.
+For more information about going to the Tribunal, see: “Taking action: what you can do if you’re discriminated against”.